meerkat-manor/salainen/extensions/keepass/README.md

-# Keypass secret storage
+# Keepass secret storage

-If you are saving your secrets in Keypass, then use this secret storage definition.
+If you are saving your secrets in Keepass, then use this secret storage definition.

 ## Configuration